salesforce/utam-js-recipes/README.md

 Both tests demonstrate how UTAM can be used to author and compile page objects, and how to integrate the UTAM runtime with WebdriverIO.

-## Setup Salesforce Web UI tests
+## Set up Salesforce Web UI tests

 ### 1) Create a .env file

+We use a `env` file to contain the URL and authentication credentials for test environments that we use.

+> Note: don't commit your `.env` files.
+Those files contain sensitive credentials.
+The repository is set up so that we don't track those files by default.

-Create a new dotenv file by executing:
+Create a `.env` file by executing:

 ```sh
 $ yarn create:env
 ```

-This script creates a dotenv file: `.env` located at the project root.
+This script creates a `.env` file located at the project root.

-> Note: don't commit your `.env` files.
-Those files contain sensible credentials.
-The repository is setup so that we don't track those files by default.

 ### 2) Configure your test environment variables

 Open the `.env` file created during the previous step and configure your test environment credentials.

-Assuming the name of the test environment is `sandbox`, edit the `.env` file so that the content as a similar structure:
+Here's a `.env` file that references a `SANDBOX` test environment.
+Each variable for the test environment starts with the test environment name followed by an underscore.

 ```shell-script
 # Required variables